Plan to do away with internal assessment

 Students from Calicut University, Kannur University, Thunchath Ezhuthachan Malayalam University, Sree Sankaracharya Sanskrit University, Kerala Agricultural University, Kerala Kalamandalam, and Kerala Veterinary and Animal Sciences University were present.

 The Chief Minister was responding to the suggestions of students on the issue.
-The syllabus in universities would be revised in the next academic year, Mr. Vijayan said.
+The syllabi in universities would be revised next academic year, Mr. Vijayan said.

+Dr. Jaleel told mediapersons later that the alleged revengeful actions against students in engineering colleges by managements and teachers were being curbed.

-Mr. Vijayan also said that the government was considering 50% reservation for women in college students’ unions.
-He pointed out that the demand was pertinent in view of the presence of a high number of girl students.
+Mr. Vijayan said the government was considering 50% reservation for women in college students’ unions.
+The demand was pertinent in view of the presence of a high number of girl students.

 University libraries would remain open 24 hours and there would not be any restriction for girl students, Mr. Vijayan said.